-One of my colleagues used to teach a Cultural Anthropology college class at a Christian college.
-Once he asked me to speak to his class about language communication in the world and how it fits into our various cultures, how it develops, etc. We did the aforementioned activity as such ...
+I used to teach a Cultural Anthropology college class at a Christian college.
+On the first day of a unit about language communication in the world and how it fits into our various cultures (how it develops, etc.) we did the aforementioned activity as such ...

 I told them they spoke English, but had these profoundly different ways of communicating.
 The outsiders were going to bring a message but depending on the way they present it, there is a possibility that they will not be able to respond.

 Needless to say, it became chaos after only a few minutes after the other group joined them.
 The outsiders were forcing the issue by screaming in their faces, drawing on the board, begging, pleading, becoming mad, some gave up, and one wanted to prove it so bad he sacrificed himself!
 He "drank the water" himself and "died" a dramatic death.
 ONLY ONE participant from the outside tribe sat back and simply watched.
 When it was all over he explained one by one exactly what the other tribes communication devices were.

 What was the most frustrating part of this activity?

 How did you learn to communicate?

 Would you have been more effective given more time?

 Was there anything easy about it?